Islamgarh, Pakistan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and D. Ensure that you choose the correct type.
-A lot of adapters available online are simply plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and D. Be careful to get the right type.
+The majority of adapters that you can buy are simply plugs and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount